Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 There is another view that is available through the worksheet.
 It is called `PUBLIC.CONNECTOR_STATS`.
 Using this data you can see status, start and end date, average rows ingested per seconds and some other information regarding ingestion.

-The `Home` screen also contains a `Sync status` indicator.
-That way user can quickly see when was the last successful ingestion.
-This indicator will be in one of the following states: `PAUSED`, `LAST SYNCED x TIME AGO`, `SYNCING DATA`, `NOT SYNCING`.

 ### Viewing ingested data
-The ingested data is not visible in the streamlit ui.
+The ingested data is not visible in the streamlit ui, but it can be viewed through the worksheet by users with `ADMIN` and `DATA_READER` roles.
 To view the data you have to go to the worksheets inside Snowflake and just query the database that was configured as the sink during the connector configuration step.
+The sink database uses name and schema that were defined during the connector configuration step.
+The name of the table is ISSUES and the view is called ISSUES_VIEW.

-The structure of tables is as follows:
+The columns in the view are as follows:

-[//]: # (todo after ingestion is implemented)
+* ID
+* ORGANIZATION
+* REPOSITORY
+* STATE
+* TITLE
+* CREATED_AT
+* UPDATED_AT
+* ASSIGNEE

 ### Pausing and resuming
 The connector can be paused and resumed, whenever desired.
 To do so just click the `Pause` button in the `Data Sync` tab.